What do meditation and migraines have to do with each other? Meditation is proven to help reduce stress and migraine attacks.

 Is meditation hard to do?

-So let me help you make it all easier with the basics and links to what I have found to work well for me and my painfully resistant migraines.
+So let me help you make it all easier with some basic details and give you some links to what I have found to work most effectively for me and my painfully relentless migraines.

-The purpose of meditating is to achieve this silent and peaceful level of contentment – “your inner most self” – in a state of “restful alertness” where your focus achieves mental clarity and your body enjoys deep rest.
+The purpose of meditating is to achieve this silent and peaceful level of contentment... to come to your quiet calm innermost self in a state of restful alertness where your focus achieves mental clarity and your body enjoys deep rest.

-I like easy guided meditations myself now.
-I listen to them over and over again.
-Check out headache music page with a list of ones I love to use.
+I favor any kind of breathing awareness combined with focusing or soothing, relaxing guided meditations.
+Check out this headache music page for a list of ones I love to use.

 The most researched method of meditation to date is Transcendental Meditation (TM).
 It entails repeating your unique mantra, for 20 minutes twice a day.
 It is the most examined, most widely practiced method and is said to be:

-I find it quite an effective method of meditating AWAY from the pain phase, but not during.
-Guided is the way to go.
+I find both TM and Vipassana to be quite effective methods of meditating AWAY from the pain phase, but not during.
+Guided is the way to go during an attack if you are not too sensitive to sound.

 All the sources say that anyone can learn to meditate.

-In fact they say the technique is so simple that children as young as five years old can learn and practice this without any difficulty.
+The techniques are simple, so children as young as five years old can learn and practice meditation and even transcendental meditation without any difficulty.

 Children between 5 and 10 years of age are not expected to close their eyes to meditate, and they only meditate one minute for how old they are.
-So a five year old would meditate for 5 minutes.
-And their words are special “words of wisdom™” rather than a mantra, but it is used in the same fashion.
+So a five year old would meditate for 5 minutes, an 8 year old for 8 minutes, etc.

 Outside your regular routine, doing your meditation practice at your earliest warning sign that a migraine is on its way is the best time.
-Timing is crucial with meditation and migraines!
+Timing is crucial with aborting migraines!

 You can learn the guided meditations right away.
 However, how long it takes for you to find inner peace and quiet your mind will just take the time it takes you.
 You should feel calmer instantly before a migraine if you get your timing right.